 Growing businesses rely on relationships with suppliers and vendors, and often spend considerable time and effort managing these relationships and coordinating procurement activities.
 To improve procurement, small business owners are moving from paper-driven to digital workflows.
 This change accelerates the procure-to-pay process while reducing the risks created by errors and the costs associated with paper document processing.
 And compliance with company purchasing policies is a breeze.

-For project-based businesses like architecture, construction and web design, change is a constant.
+For project-based small businesses like architecture, construction and web design, change is a constant.
 A client can make minor changes or take a sudden U-turn on what was previously agreed upon.
 Since compensation for hours beyond the original bid is subject to review, obtaining a signed change order is critical.

 New customer forms

 If a customer needs to fill out forms or other paperwork to do business with you, electronic signatures can save time and money.
 Paper-based consent forms, liability waivers, or policy updates often require you to generate multiple iterations of documents.
 The material cost of paper documents and the time it takes to read, process, track, and file customer forms can be considerable – and will likely result in a less-than-ideal customer experience.

 Electronic forms enabled with DocuSign eSignature will solve these challenges and create a better experience for your customers.
 Your small business can create and bulk-send an easy-to-share online link for customers to review and agree to in advance, or customers can sign on-site at DocuSign using their own devices.